A simulation framework for the design of a station-based bike sharing system: Computational results

 \subsubsection{Short shifts}

-The overlap, between 11:30 and 15:00, existing in the current organization of shifts is justified by the peak of demand that happens around lunch time because of students exiting schools.
+As noted in Section \ref{sec:nooverlap}, the overlap in the current shifts of the vehicles is justified by the need to cover the noon peak.
 For the day under consideration, however, the highest peak happens in the morning, when students and commuters have to reach schools and working places, respectively, and the second highest in the evening.

-To test whether it would be beneficial to treat in a similar way the morning and evening peaks of workers commuting to and from work, we investigate a scenario with work shifts of the following two kinds only:
+To test whether it would be beneficial to treat in a similar way the morning and evening peaks of workers commuting to and from work, we investigate a setting with work shifts of the following two kinds only:

 \begin{itemize} \item morning shift: from 6:00 to 10:00, \item evening part-time shift: from 17:00 to 21:00, \end{itemize}

 and assume that full-time operators are available to cover two shifts of 4 hours each and also, if needed, part-time operators are involved to cover one 4-hour shift.